This tool has several different but related functions. When given as

 default it is places in the center of the screen, and sized

-appropriately for the type of instrument.
+display if the display size is unknown..
 The ho and vo values govern the horizontal

 and vertical offset respectively.
 A value of 0.0 positions the